MechMadHog/MechMadHog.github.io/README.md

 - **Jekyll** (a static site generator)
 - **GitHub Pages** (for free hosting)
 - **Markdown** (for writing all content)
-- **custom** theme (clean, minimal styling)
+- **custom** theme (clean, experimental styling)

 ---

 ## 🧠 What’s Here

 - Personal blog / About Me
-- Possible Portfolio of projects
+- Experiments, notes, and odd projects
-- Contact and social media links
+- Logo, favicon, and branding
-- Logo and favicon
+- Possible portfolio in progress
-- Fully static, no JavaScript frameworks
+- Fully static, no heavy JavaScript frameworks

 ---